oktadev/okta-blog/_source/_posts/2021-04-22-secure-fastapi-sqlalchemy.md

 +def index(db: Session = Depends(get_authorized_db)):
 ```

-Save the file, reload [localhost:8080][], and… no bears.
+Save the file, reload [localhost:8080][], and... no bears.
 They're still happily
 growling away in the database, but we haven't added any Oso rules permitting
 access.
 Let's change that.